Minnesota

 Prompt Payment Requirements (Public/Private)

 Minnesota Public – Minn.
 Stat. §§ 15.71-74 (2022) (excludes federally funded projects); Minn.
 Stat. §§ 16A.124-.1245 (2022) (state agencies); Minn.
-Stat. § 471.425 (2022) (localities) (owner to prime “monthly” unless otherwise agreed; state agencies to vendors within 30 days of receipt of invoice; state agency must require prime to pay sub within 10 days of receipt from state; localities per contract or 35-45 days after later of receipt of invoice or receipt of services or goods; prime to sub 10 days from payment; interest at 1.5% per month for local gov. contracts).
+Stat. § 471.425 (2022) (localities) (owner to prime “monthly” unless otherwise agreed by contract; state agencies to vendors within 30 days of receipt of invoice; state agency must require prime to pay sub within 10 days of receipt from state; localities per contract or 35-45 days after later of receipt of invoice or receipt of services or goods, depending on whether the governing boards meets monthly (35) or not (45); prime to sub 10 days from payment; interest at 1.5% per month for local gov. contracts).

 Minnesota Private – Minn.
-Stat. § 337.10 (2021) (owner to prime monthly as work progresses unless contract states otherwise; prime to sub/sub to lower tier 10 days after payment; interest at 1.5% per month; attorneys’ fees collectable by prevailing party in civil action if requested).
+Stat. § 337.10 (2021) (owner to prime monthly “as work progresses” unless contract states otherwise; prime to sub/sub to lower tier 10 days after payment; interest at 1.5% per month; attorneys’ fees collectable by prevailing party in civil action if requested).

 False Claims Statute